DecodeTravel/berlin-2024-resource-hub/README.md

 Camino Builder is a GitHub repository that guides developers through deploying and managing smart contracts on the Camino network, focusing on the travel industry.
 It includes tutorials on creating NFTs, token-gated access systems, KYC-compliant contracts, and more.
 The repo provides setup instructions for tools like Node.js and Hardhat, alongside resources for learning about smart contract security, front-end integration, and essential developer tools.
 Ideal for developers interested in blockchain innovations in travel.

+> ℹ️ Camino Builder repository contains a [Gitpod.io](https://gitpod.io/workspaces) config file.
+At the start of the workspace, this config file automatically installs the necessary NPM packages.

 ## MetaMask: How to Add C-Chain to MetaMask

 Use this docs page to add Columbus to MetaMask: https://docs.camino.network/guides/metamask-rpc-endpoints